SeriousBug/PageCheck/README.md

-#PageCheck
+# PageCheck
 PageCheck is a tool to check if a page has changed.
 After every run, hashes of the web pages will be stored, and compared against in subsequent runs.

-#Requirements
-Outside standard library, PageCheck requires requests library, which can be found on pip.
+PageChecker can notify you via e-mails.

+# Requirements
+PageCheck has no requirements outside the standard library.

-    # pip install requests
+# Usage

-#Usage
 Using PageCheck is easy.
-Assuming you have added it to your PATH, you can add new pages to add with -a option.
+Assuming you have added it to your PATH, you can add new pages to check with -a option.

     # pagecheck -a http://example.com